 Invasive and non-native weeds

 Non-native plants are those that have been brought in to the country.
 A small number of these can cause damage to the environment and our health.
-These are called invasive non-native weeds.
+These are called invasive and non-native weeds.

 For comprehensive advice on how to deal with invasive non-native weeds visit: https://www.gov.uk/guidance/prevent-the-spread-of-harmful-invasive-and-non-native-plants

 Invasive non-native weed control

 It is the responsibility of individual landowners to deal with invasive non-native weeds, such as Giant Hogweed and Japanese Knotweed.

 If we find an invasive non-native weed on our land we will arrange for it to be removed by appropriately qualified weed removal contractors.

 Identifying invasive non-native weeds

-For helpful identification guides, with detailed seasonal photographs, see the Non-native Species Secretariat website.
+For helpful identification guides, with detailed seasonal photographs, see the Non-Native Species Secretariat website: https://www.nonnativespecies.org/

 It has a similar appearance to cow parsley with long, green stems which branch out into clusters of small, white flowers.
 It can grow to over three metres and can be identified by its purple-hued stem and leaf stalks covered in spots.